Higher Vocational Education (HVE)

 How does it work?

 Workplace training gives the students the opportunity – even during their studies – to learn a great deal about the profession they are aiming for and offers an opportunity to combine theory with practice.
-At the same time, the employer has the opportunity to get to know a potential future employee.

 Level